 Casablanca, Morocco is a 6.5 hour flight from JFK Airport in New York.
 From there it’s not a long drive to Mazagan.
 Rather than traveling in the USA or to Mexico for your next golf trip, you could be in fabulous Morocco enjoying a 5-Star resort, great food, beach, surfing, gaming, lodging, and golf at Mazagan.

-Greetings from Barat, Morocco.
+Greetings from Rabat, Morocco.
 The HOG World Tour is here discovering what a great place to visit Morocco is, and to show the world that there is some great golf to be played here.
 For those who aren’t quite sure where Morocco is (I wasn’t sure either), the country is located in the north west corner of the African continent.

 One highlight from today was my first visit ever to a mosque.

 It has been an extremely long 2.5 days.
 I’ve had two red-eye flights and a 13 hour layover in NYC.
 I’m super tired.
-Today was a settle in day, and touring day for the city of Barat.
+Today was a settle in day, and touring day for the city of Rabat.
 Tomorrow is the first round of golf.
 This is a quick check-in.
 I will be posting much more here and on Twitter and Facebook about this Morocco trip, so tune in.

 I’ve now been to St Andrews, the Home of Golf, on three separate occasions.
 I plan to return in 2018 and I know where my group will be staying, Albany Apartments.
 It’s the best combination of price, convenience, location, and quality of the many places I’ve stayed in the “Auld Grey Toon.”
 Let’s take a look: